Security Deposit Demand Letter (U.S.) – Free Templates

 Take further Actions (if need be)

-After receiving the confirmation that the letter has indeed reached the landlord, give the landlord ample time to respond.
-If the landlord does not remit the deposit within a realistic timeframe, you have to take further legal actions.
-Visiting the small claims court is one of these.
+After receiving confirmation that the letter has indeed reached the landlord, give the landlord ample time to respond.
+If the landlord does not remit the deposit within a realistic timeframe, you have to take further legal action.
+Visiting the small claims court is one of them.

 Purpose of the Security Deposit Demand Letter